JuliaPy/CondaPkg.jl/README.md

 ### Conda environment path

-By default, CondaPkg installs conda packages into the current project.
-If you wish to centralize the conda environment, you can set `JULIA_CONDAPKG_ENV=<arbitrary path>`.
+By default, CondaPkg installs Conda packages into the current project, so that different projects can have different dependencies.
+If you wish to centralize the Conda environment, you can set the environment variable `JULIA_CONDAPKG_ENV` to one of:
+- `@<name>` for a named shared environment, stored in `~/.julia/conda_environments/<name>`.
+- An absolute path.

-**Warning:** If you do this, the versions specified in a per-julia-version `CondaPkg.toml` can become un-synchronized with the packages installed in the shared conda environment.
+**Warning:** If you do this, the versions specified in a per-julia-version `CondaPkg.toml` can become un-synchronized with the packages installed in the shared Conda environment.
-In this case, you will have to re-resolve the dependencies using `resolve(; force = true)`.
+In this case, you will have to re-resolve the dependencies using `resolve(force=true)`.
-This restriction might be alleviated in future `CondaPkg` versions.
+This restriction might be alleviated in future CondaPkg versions.

 ### Verbosity